Cole Smith (fighter)

-Cole Jesse Smith (born April 5, 1989) is a Canadian professional mixed martial artist and former boxer in the Bantamweight division.
+Cole Smith (born April 5, 1989) is a Canadian professional mixed martial artist and former boxer in the Bantamweight division.
 A professional since 2016, he most notably competed in the UFC.

 Background

 Smith was born and raised in Squamish, British Columbia, Canada as the youngest of four brothers.
 He started training Brazilian jiu-jitsu at the age of 20.

 Mixed martial arts career

 Early career

 Fighting out of Thailand, Smith made his debut in a regional Thailand organization, Thailand Ring Wars.
 Most of his pre-UFC career was spent in the BFL, Battlefield Fight League, based in British Columbia, Canada.
 He won the Bantamweight Championship and defended it twice before signing to the UFC in 2019.